IntellegixLabs/EngineC-LuauC/README.md

 - **Dependency system**: `#include` for MainDependancies and AdditionalDependancies
 - **Automatic compiling**: compiles `.ec` to `.lua` upon saving the file
 - Syntax highlighting and code suggestions
-- Automatic formatting: smart insertion of blocks for classes and functions
+- Automatic formatting (WIP, very buggy, only works like 0.0000001% of the time, or just never.): smart insertion of blocks for classes and functions

 ## Example Code